rodriguezrafa/reddit-vue/README.md

 2. Initial configurations for vuex

     I'll use the vue store management (vuex) to have all the posts and the variables centralized so I don't have to send data to child component via prop

+3. Look&feel and data implementation

+    Added styles for the SPA, hover transitions, icons (took a bit of time looking for the assets and modifiying them to match the request).

+    Also implemented the data in the store to render the post list and the detail showed